The most popular Halloween candies in California

-(KTXL) — Spending on Halloween candy is estimated to surpass $3.1 billion in 2022, a new all-time high, according to the National Retail Federation (NRF).
+Spending on Halloween candy is estimated to surpass $3.1 billion in 2022, a new all-time high, according to the National Retail Federation.

-With billions of dollars spent on Halloween candy, a recent study revealed which candies are the most popular in the country and for Californians.
+With billions of dollars spent on Halloween candy, a recent study revealed which candies are the most popular in the country and for Californians, KTLA sister station KTXL reports.

-Reese’s Cups came in at No. 1, followed by M&M’s at No. 2 and Skittles round out the top three.
-Overall, Reese’s Cups was the top candy in the country and also took the spot in Florida, Kentucky, North Carolina, and Wyoming.
+Reese’s Cups came in at No. 1, followed by M&M’s at No. 2.
+Skittles rounds out the top three.
+Overall, Reese’s Cups was the top candy in the country and also took the spot in Florida, Kentucky, North Carolina and Wyoming.

 “It’s insane that every single state is not Reese’s Cups,” CandyStore.com Marketing Director Ben George told Nexstar in a statement.
 “That alone is shocking enough, but some of the actual favorites from each state defy rational taste bud-ology.”

 California buys the most Halloween candy in the country compared to other states.
 (It’s also the most populous state, so that makes sense.)
-Sales data suggest that a combined 3,609,425 pounds were bought for those three types of candy (Reese’s Cups, M&M’s, and Skittles) alone.
+Sales data suggest that a combined 3.6 million pounds were bought for those three types of candy (Reese’s Cups, M&M’s and Skittles) alone.

 In California, about 1,231,675 pounds of Reese’s Cups were bought, followed by 1,219,928 pounds of M&M’s purchased and 1,157,821 pounds of Skittles sold.